-The northeast corner has received approval for a mixture of retail, commercial and residential uses.
-The retail and commercial uses are located towards the 6th Street and George Williams Way frontages, while the residential uses are in northern portion of the corner.
-The allocated retail space for this corner is approximately 360,000 square feet.
-This corner, along with the southeast corner, has the widest range of land use possibilities based on the planned improvements and ready access to city services and infrastructure.
+The northeast corner has received approval for a mixture of retail_and_r commercial and residential uses.
+The retail and commercial uses are located towards the 6th-Street and George Williams Way frontages, while the residential uses are in the northern portion of the corner.
+The allocated commercial retail space for this corner is 360,000 square feet.
 Residential development is limited to the northern half of the intersection and will be low and high-density neighborhoods.
-The residential area serves as transition area between the more intensive retail and commercial uses planned within this corner and the planned low density residential uses north and east of the study area.
+The residential area serves as transition area between the more intensive retail and commercial uses planned within this corner and the planned recreation center and low density residential uses north and east of the study area.